Javacord/Javacord/README.md

 # Javacord
-A simple to use API to create a discord bot
+A simple library to create a discord bot.

 #Maven
 ```